MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

    These lines are the statement lines that Copilot focuses on for transfer to the general ledger account.

-3. Select **Transfer to G/L Account** to start process.
+3. Select **Transfer to G/L Account** to start the process.

    ![Shows the transfer to G/L with copilot action on the Bank Acc.
 Reconciliation card](media/bank-reconciliation-transfer-gl-copilot-card.svg)

    This step prompts Copilot to start generating proposals for the transfer.

-4. Once Copilot has finished generating proposals, the **Copilot G/L Account Transfer Proposals** window opens
+4. Once Copilot has finished generating proposals, the **Copilot G/L Account Transfer Proposals** window opens.

    This window displays the proposals in the **Matched Proposal** section.
 The experience is similar to reconcile with Copilot.